Main Residence Nil Rate Band

 What is the Residence Nil Rate Band?

-With the introduction of the inheritance tax (IHT) Residence Nil Rate Band (RNRB) in April 2017, you could save up to £140,000 of IHT if your children are left the family home after your death.
+With the introduction of the inheritance tax (IHT) Residence Nil Rate Band (RNRB) in April 2017, you could save up to £140,000 of IHT if your children are left the family residential property after your death.

 The RNRB applies when the main residence is left to your direct descendants (children, stepchildren, grandchildren, adopted children, fostered children and linear descendants) and is in addition to each individual’s nil rate band of IHT which is currently £325,000.

-Assuming that you and your spouse qualify for the individual nil-rate band of £325,000, as well as the RNRB of up to a maximum of £175,000, then by 2020 it will be possible for your family to avoid paying IHT on up to £1 million of assets.
+Assuming that you and your spouse qualify for the individual additional nil rate band of £325,000, as well as the RNRB of up to a maximum of £175,000, then by 2020 it will be possible for your family to avoid paying IHT on up to £1 million of assets.

-At MJR Solicitors, our expert team can advise you on how to avoid any problems or pitfalls in this area, as well as making sure your affairs have been arranged to maximise any allowances available.
+At MJR Solicitors, our expert team of personal representatives can advise you on how to avoid any problems or pitfalls in this area, as well as making sure your affairs have been arranged to maximise any allowances available.